 DP17710 Fact-checking Politicians

-We investigate the reaction of Italian Members of Parliament to a rigorous fact-checking of their public statements.
-Our research design relies on a novel randomized field experiment in collaboration with the leading Italian fact-checking company.
-Our results show that politicians are responsive to negative fact-checking.
-Specifically, we observe a significative reduction in the number of incorrect statements made by politicians after being treated.
+We study the reaction of national politicians to a rigorous fact-checking of their public statements.
+Our research design relies on a novel randomized field experiment in collaboration with a leading fact-checking company.
+Our results show that politicians are responsive to negative fact- checking.
+We observe a reduction in the number of incorrect statements made by politicians after being treated in the order of one fourth of a standard deviation.
 This effect persists for at least two months.
 We also observe a reduction in the probability of politicians making verifiable statements, suggesting that fact-checking may also increase the ambiguity of politicians’ statements.